C. H. Greenblatt: Legacy

 Scott Thill of Cartoon Brew praised Greenblatt as one of the most influential comedy writers with innovative comedic elements.
 Cartoon Brew also said Greenblatt "has logged a decade-and-a-half across studios and shows".
 James Poniewozik of Time credited Greenblatt as defining SpongeBobs comedic style.
 Greenblatt was a storyboard artist and one of the writers of the SpongeBob episode "Band Geeks", considered by many to be the best episode of the entire series.
-SpongeBob writer Kaz recalled writing with Greenblatt fun and said he was full with "weird energy".
+SpongeBob writer Kaz recalled writing with Greenblatt to be a fun experience and said that he was full of "weird energy".